mislam1-lab/documentation/README-AMI.md

 A small script should be given in user data of the new VM being made from the image including:

-#!/bin/bash
+`#!/bin/bash`
-cd into app folder
+`cd into app folder`
-set environment variable for database private IP pm2 start app.js
+`set environment variable for database private IP` `pm2 start app.js`

-Creating VMs from AMIs
+**Creating VMs from AMIs**
 create database and app VMs with previous scripts in user data, make sure the app works exactly as it should on each VM:

 Actions -> Create image
-naming convention: tech508-tabitha-test-sparta-app-ready-to-run-database/app
+naming convention: tech508-mohammed-test-sparta-app-ready-to-run-database/app
-Add new tag
+- Add new tag
-"Name" - name as above
+- "Name" - name as above
-Create image
+- Create image
-when status is Available, Launch instance from AMI database as usual app needs short script in user data: see run-app-only.sh
+- when status is Available, Launch instance from AMI

+database as usual
+app needs short script in user data: see run-app-only.sh

-#!/bin/bash to define bash script
+`#!/bin/bash to define bash script`
-export DB_HOST=mongodb://<privIP>:27017/posts set env var for database IP make sure to change to the new db instance IP cd repo/app navigate to app folder pm2 stop all stop any previous processes pm2 start app.js start the app
+`export DB_HOST=mongodb://<privIP>:27017/posts set env var for database IP` `make sure to change to the new db instance IP`
+`cd repo/app navigate to app folder`
+`pm2 stop all stop any previous processes`
+`pm2 start app.js start the app`